Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Nakayama automorophisms

-Now we are ready to state the main result of this section.
+Now we are ready to characterize the Calabi-Yau property of a trimmed double Ore extension of a Koszul AS-regular algebra.

 \begin{theorem} Suppose that $A$ is a Koszul AS-regular algebra with Nakayama automorphism $\nu$.
 Let $B=A_P[y_1, y_2; \sigma]$ be a trimmed double Ore extension of $A$.
-Then $B$ is Calabi-Yau if and only if the following two conditions are satisfied: \begin{enumerate} \item [(1)] $\det_r\sigma=\nu$;

-\item [(2)] $W\!=p, \,X\!=0, \,Y\!=-(1+\frac{1}{p})q$ and $Z\!=\frac{1}{p}$. \end{enumerate} \end{theorem} \begin{proof} Since $B$ is Koszul with finite global dimension, the Koszul bimodule complex provides a finite generated and finite length projective resolution of $B$ as an $B^e$-module.
+Then $B$ is Calabi-Yau if and only if $\det_r\sigma=\nu$ and $\hdet\sigma=\mathbb{P}$. \end{theorem} \begin{proof} Since $B$ is Koszul and is of finite global dimension, the Koszul $B^e$-bimodule complex provides a finitely generated projective resolution of $B$ of finite length.
 That is, $B$ is homologically smooth.
-Because $B$ is connected graded, the inner automorphism must be the identity.
-Therefore, the statement is a sequence of Proposition \ref{nakaab}. \end{proof}
+Because $B$ is connected graded, its only inner automorphism is the identity.
+So for $B$ to be Calabi-Yau, its Nakayama automorphism must be the identity.
+Therefore, the statement is a consequence of Proposition \ref{nakaab}. \end{proof}